detekt/detekt/README.md

       Enables parallel compilation of source files.
 Should only be used if the analyzing project has more than ~200 kotlin files.
       Default: false
-  * --project, -p
+  * --input, -i
-      Project path to analyze (path/to/project).
+      Input path to analyze (path/to/project).
     --rules, -r
       Extra paths to ruleset jars separated by ';'.
     --useTabs